 - 2 tbsp feta cheese

 - 2 boneless skinless chicken breasts (recipe calls for 4)

 - Sea salt and freshly cracked pepper, to taste

-Place the chicken breasts between two sheets of plastic wrap; pound to an 1/4 inch thickness.
-I sliced one breast in half for smaller portions for my children and I and left one whole breast for my husband.
+Place the chicken breasts between two sheets of plastic wrap; pound to a 1/4 inch thickness.
+I sliced one breast in half for smaller portions for my children and me and left one whole breast for my husband.
 Season both sides of the flattened chicken with sea salt, freshly cracked pepper, and oregano, to taste.
-Spoon the couscous mixture onto the center of the chicken breasts; roll up jelly roll fashion.
+Spoon the couscous mixture onto the center of the chicken breasts; roll up jelly-roll fashion.
 Secure with toothpicks.

-Heat an OVEN PROOF skillet over medium high heat and drizzle with the olive oil.
-Add chicken rolls to the hot pan and cook on all sides a total of six minutes, making sure the whole roll is nicely browned.
+Heat an OVEN PROOF skillet over medium-high heat and drizzle with the olive oil.
+Add chicken rolls to the hot pan and cook on all sides for a total of six minutes, making sure the whole roll is nicely browned.
 Place the skillet in the oven and bake for 5 minutes or until the chicken is done.